pateldhruv1672/IBM-DATA-SCIENCE/README.md

 # IBM-DATA-SCIENCE
-Baby steps towards a journey as Data Scientist
+Baby steps towards a journey of Data Science